Elon Musk: “12 months ago, I was Person of the Year.” (Twitter, January 3, 2023)

-Love him or hate him, he’s giving us some fabulous gifts through all of the Twitter/Tesla drama.
+Love him or hate him, he’s giving us some fabulous gifts through all of the Twitter/Tesla drama and his unfortunate and inflammatory comments.
 If you’ve been on Exit Stage Right, the blog or the show, before, you know we often talk about how to preserve and promote our own company’s growth, value, reputation, sales, and social capital – or squander it.
 Should Elon be in the running for the 2022 Person of the Year, it would be for his over-the-top example of how not to squander a company's, or its owner's, health, wealth, and future.

 Consider the data:

 Only time will tell whether all this drama will serve either company, Twitter, or Tesla, well.
 But on the surface, there are lessons we can take from all of this:

 Focus Matters In Times of Turbulence

 Demand for EVs is growing and will continue to thrive.
 According to a study at Columbia University, EV sales saw a fourfold rise between 2019 and 2021.
 It projects that EVs will comprise over 60% of the passenger vehicles by 2030 and that by 2050, EVs will be the norm.
 It would appear that Tesla should continue to be a rising star.

 However, with all Musk’s focus on Twitter, a significant leadership gap appears to exist at Tesla at a time it’s facing plenty of its own organic business challenges: